 I’ve been noticing a lot of posts in the community, and other forums, about folks that purchase phones that they believe are compatible with Republic, but it turns out they aren’t.
 In most cases, it is because the manufacturer makes multiple versions of the same phone, but only one of those versions is compatible with Republic.

 Here, we have the case of the manufacturer reusing the model number of a phone of multiple versions of the phone.
-This model XT1635-02 is used for the North America Unlocked Version, the Brazilian version and the International Dual SIM version of the Moto Z Play.
-It also appears that 1650-03 is used for the International and North American Unlocked versions of the Moto Z. Of these, ONLY the North America Unlocked version will work with Republic.
+Motorola has reused their model numbers for the North America Unlocked Version, the Brazilian version, the Indian version and the International Dual SIM version of their phones.
+ONLY the North America Unlocked version will work with Republic.
 There are some things you can check to verify if it is the North America Unlocked version: First, does the SKU include “NARTL”?
 If so, it is the compatible version.
 Also, on the phone itself, does the phone have dual SIMs?
-Then it won’t work.
+If yes, then it won’t work.
 Finally, if you have the phone, you can check the Settings – About Phone – System Version and look for

 Samsung Galaxy S7 / S7 Edge